Skip to Main Content

 Palante, cover

 Palante was a self-published newspaper in which the various branches of the Young Lords Party highlighted important issues in their communities.
+They examined social issues through a critical lens that unearthed how colonialism, capitalism, and racism created problems for Puerto Rican communities.

 I.S.
 55 Graduation Speech